takolad/readme-generator/README.md

 ## Installation

+Download the files from [my repo](https://github.com/takolad/readme-generator).
 This application requires **Node.js** to run.
 In a *command-line interface* (PowerShell, CMD, Terminal) run `node -v` to see if Node is already installed, if not it can be downloaded from [Node.js](https://nodejs.org/en/download/).

 ## Usage

 To use this application first have the associated directory, **readme-generator**, as your *working directory*.
-Then type `node index.js` to run the app, next fill in information about your product.
+Then type `node index.js` to run the app, then fill in information about your product.

 ## Screens